 5. Does Your ERC Provider Have a Long Track Record of Success?

-Omega draws upon over 15 years of experience to handle the ERC process with accuracy and integrity.
-Our clients upload all required tax documents to our online portal secured with all of the latest security practices, including an AES 256-bit encryption algorithm.
+Omega draws upon over 15 years of experience with various tax credits to handle the ERC process with accuracy and integrity.
+Our clients upload all required tax documents to our online portal secured by the latest security measures, including an AES 256-bit encryption algorithm.
 Since 2007, Omega has been a trusted advisor to more than 20,000 small to medium-sized businesses.

 How Omega Is Helping Victims of ERC Mills

 If you’re uncertain about the validity of your ERC claim, Omega can provide an expert review to determine if your previous provider made an IRS-compliant filing.
-Through our tax controversy department, the ERC Filing Review service provides a comprehensive analysis of your existing Employee Retention Credit claim, assessing its compliance with IRS rules and identifying any potential liabilities or errors.
-You will receive a detailed report highlighting any potential risks of your ERC claim.
+Through our Tax Controversy Practice Group, the Tier 1 ERC Compliance Review service provides a comprehensive analysis of your existing Employee Retention Credit claim, assessing its compliance with IRS rules and identifying any potential liabilities or errors.
+You will receive a detailed report highlighting any potential risks in your ERC claim.

 Additional Tax Controversy Services

 Omega offers tax controversy services to support businesses, whether with respect to ERC claims or other issues.
 Our group will support or represent you in most IRS disputes, including complete audit defense through the Appeals level, pre and post-filing review and advice, review and support for tax credit and incentives claims, collection issues, and other matters occurring before the IRS.